-- 8.1 Clearing Arrangements The exchange has or requires its participants to have appropriate arrangements for the clearing and settlement of transactions for which clearing is mandatory through a clearing house. - 8.1.1 A SEF must submit all trades that are required to be cleared to a clearing house for clearing.
-In the future, upon additional products being added to the Applicant's SEF, the exact date of which is not yet known, the Applicant will provide direct connectivity for clearing to LCH.Clearnet Limited, which operates under a recognition order in Ontario and is registered as a derivatives clearing organization ("DCO") with the CFTC.
-The Applicant does not currently require that Ontario-based participants become clearing members of a clearing house or rely on another clearing member for clearing because the products traded on the Applicant's SEF are not currently subject to a mandatory clearing requirement. - 8.1.2 Any cleared swap that is rejected for clearing by a clearing house for any reason is treated as void ab initio and is canceled by the Facility.
+8.1 Clearing Arrangements - The exchange has or requires its participants to have appropriate arrangements for the clearing and settlement of transactions for which clearing is mandatory through a clearing house.

+- 8.1.1 A SEF must submit all trades that are required to be cleared to a clearing house for clearing.
+The Applicant provides direct connectivity for clearing to CME Clearing and LCH.Clearnet, which operate under a recognition exemption order and a recognition order, respectively, in Ontario and are registered as derivatives clearing organizations ("DCO") with the CFTC.
+Service Organization Control 1 and 2 audits are conducted annually by each DCO.
+The Applicant expects that Ontario-based participants may either become clearing members of a clearing house and clear directly (provided such clearing house has obtained an exemption or interim exemption from recognition as a clearing agency in Ontario) or rely on another clearing member for clearing. - 8.1.2 Any cleared swap that is rejected for clearing by a clearing house for any reason is treated as void ab initio and is canceled by the Facility.
 Participants may attempt to re-execute such transactions on the Facility after the cleared swap is canceled.
 Component legs of package transactions that are rejected for clearing are also treated as void ab initio and are canceled by the Facility.
-However, such rejected legs of a Package Transaction may be resubmitted for clearing without re-execution on the Facility pursuant to the "new trade/old terms" procedures set forth in Rule 204 of the Rulebook.

-- 8.2 Risk Management of Clearing House The exchange has assured itself that the clearing house has established appropriate risk management policies and procedures, contingency plans, default procedures and internal controls.

-- 8.2.1 The Applicant has assured itself that LCH.Clearnet Limited has established appropriate risk management policies and procedures, contingency plans, default procedures and internal controls.
-As noted above, the clearing house is registered as a DCO with the CFTC and regulated in Ontario.
-As a DCO, the clearing house must comply with the DCO Core Principles, including CFTC Regulation 39.13 Risk management ("CFTC Regulation 39.13"), CFTC Regulation 39.10 Compliance with rules ("CFTC Regulation 39.10"), and CFTC Regulation 39.18 System safeguards ("CFTC Regulation 39.18").

-- 8.2.2 CFTC Regulation 39.13 mandates the appointment by a DCO of a chief risk officer whose duties include implementing a Board-approved written risk management framework.
+However, such rejected legs of a Package Transaction may be resubmitted for clearing without re-execution on the Facility pursuant to the "new trade/old terms" procedures set forth in Rule 204 of the Rulebook. - 8.2 Risk Management of Clearing House The exchange has assured itself that the clearing house has established appropriate risk management policies and procedures, contingency plans, default procedures and internal controls. - 8.2.1 The Applicant has assured itself that CME Clearing, Ice Clear Credit and LCH.Clearnet have established appropriate risk management policies and procedures, contingency plans, default procedures and internal controls.
+As noted above, each clearing house is registered as DCOs with the CFTC and regulated in Ontario.
+As a DCO, the clearing houses must comply with the DCO Core Principles, including CFTC Regulation 39.13 Risk management ("CFTC Regulation 39.13"), CFTC Regulation 39.10 Compliance with rules ("CFTC Regulation 39.10"), and CFTC Regulation 39.18 System safeguards ("CFTC Regulation 39.18"). - 8.2.2 CFTC Regulation 39.13 mandates the appointment by a DCO of a chief risk officer whose duties include implementing a Board-approved written risk management framework.
 CFTC Regulation 39.10 mandates the appointment by a DCO of a chief compliance officer ("CCO") whose duties include review of the DCO's written policies and procedures and compliance with each DCO Core Principle, including the risk management framework implemented by the CRO under CFTC Regulation 39.13.
-The CCO's review of the DCO's policies and procedures is included in an annual compliance report submitted to the CFTC.

-- 8.2.3 CFTC Regulation 39.18(b) mandates the establishment and maintenance of a program of risk analysis and oversight with respect to the DCO's operations and automated systems.
+The CCO's review of the DCO's policies and procedures is included in an annual compliance report submitted to the CFTC. - 8.2.3 CFTC Regulation 39.18(b) mandates the establishment and maintenance of a program of risk analysis and oversight with respect to the DCO's operations and automated systems.
 CFTC Regulation 39.18(j) further requires that a DCO's automated systems and business continuity and disaster recovery capabilities be tested by objective, independent and qualified professionals on a periodic basis.
 Service Organization Control 1 and 2 audits that meet the requirements of CFTC Regulation 39.18(j) are conducted annually.

-- 9. Systems and Technology

-- 9.1 System and Technology Each of the exchange's critical systems has appropriate internal controls to ensure completeness, accuracy, integrity and security of information, and, in addition, has sufficient capacity and business continuity plans to enable the exchange to properly carry on its business.
-Critical systems are those that support the following functions:

-- (a) order entry,

-- (b) order routing,

-- (c) execution,

-- (d) trade reporting,

-- (e) trade comparison,

-- (f) data feeds,

-- (g) market surveillance,

-- (h) trade clearing, and

-- (i) financial reporting.

-- 9.1.1 The Applicant's Facility has appropriate internal controls to ensure completeness, accuracy, integrity and security of information, and, in addition, has sufficient capacity and business continuity plans to enable the exchange to properly carry on its business.

-- 9.1.2 The Applicant has put safeguards and security tools in place to protect the critical data and system components of its Facility.
-As discussed in paragraph 5.1.3 above, the Applicant outsources its automated trade surveillance capable of detecting potential trade practice and violations of the Applicant's Rulebook to the NFA, while maintaining full responsibility for compliance obligations.

-- 9.1.3 The Applicant captures and retains all audit trail data necessary to detect, investigate, and prevent customer and market abuses.
-Such data shall be sufficient to reconstruct all trades and trade-related activity within a reasonable